thomasrawiel/video-vtt/Documentation/Editor/VideoControls.rst

 Video controls
 ==========================

-For YouTube, Vimeo and local videos you can set certain attributes which are added to the video tag in the frontend.
+For YouTube, Vimeo and self-hosted videos you can set certain attributes which are added to the video tag in the frontend.

 .. figure:: ../Images/VideoControls/AvailableControls.jpg
    :class: with-shadow